rjaus/search-share-docs/README.md

 The decision for a centralised vs decentralised architecture for this PoC was made primarily with the intent of releasing the PoC quickly and continue iterating.
 See later section for discussion for further explanation.

-## This all sounds like BS, I don't believe you
+## I don't believe you, this sounds like BS
 No offence taken, happy for you to prove me wrong.
 But if that's "just like your opinion, man", well...

-But if you want to actually dig deeper, I'll give you some starting points here: [Digging Deeper](https://github.com/rjaus/search-share-docs/blob/master/digging-deeper.md)
+**But if you want to actually dig deeper, I'll give you some starting points here: [Digging Deeper](https://github.com/rjaus/search-share-docs/blob/master/digging-deeper.md)**

 ![Thats just your opinion man](attachments/thats-just-like-your-opinion-man-the-dude.gif)